 How we will deal with your complaint

 Our first priority will be make sure we put right anything that has gone wrong.
 This may mean we are able to correct any straightforward mistakes immediately while you are on the phone.
-Once we have taken any initial action that we can, your complaint will be passed on to a Manager to review.
-The Manager will record your complaint on our systems.
-Unless we have been able to resolve your complaint to your satisfaction straight away, the Manager will then also:
+Once we have taken any initial action that we can, your complaint will be passed on to a Senior L2 Debt Advisor or Manager to review.
+The Senior L2 Debt Advisor or Manager will record your complaint on our systems.
+Unless we have been able to resolve your complaint to your satisfaction straight away, the Senior L2 Debt Advisor or Manager will then also:

 - investigate the complaint,